nathancarter/weblurch/doc/plan.md

 tools other than Electron.
 These are orthogonal tasks, and need not all be done by the same developer.

-### Repository organization
+## Repository organization

+ * Change the `.solo.litcoffee` and `.duo.litcoffee` to instad use
+   `-solo.litcoffee` and `-duo.litcoffee`, so that source code will be correctly highlighted on GitHub, which is currently confused into thinking that the `.solo.litcoffee` extension is different from the `.litcoffee` extension.
-The `app/` folder is getting cluttered.
+ * The `app/` folder is getting cluttered.
 Create an `app/examples/` subfolder and move every `*-example.html` and `*-example.solo.litcoffee` into it.
 Update any relative links to other resources, and any links to those pages.

-### Improving documentation
+## Improving documentation

 Documentation at the top of most unit test spec files is incomplete.
 Add documentation so that someone who does not know how to read a test spec file